aidan-mcbride/vue-example-vuetify2-storybook-jest/README.md

 > **🚨️IMPORTANT NOTE 1:🚨️**
 >
-> The raison d'être for this project is that - as of when this project is last updated - the [Vuetify storybook plugin](https://github.com/vuetifyjs/vue-cli-plugins/tree/master/packages/vue-cli-plugin-vuetify-storybook) does not use Storybook's new _[component story format](https://medium.com/storybookjs/component-story-format-66f4c32366df)_, which is the format used in all of Storybook's documentation and tutorials.
+> The raison d'être for this project is that - as of when this project is last updated - the [Vuetify storybook plugin](https://github.com/vuetifyjs/vue-cli-plugins/tree/master/packages/vue-cli-plugin-vuetify-storybook) does not use Storybook's new _[component story format](https://medium.com/storybookjs/component-story-format-66f4c32366df)_ or _[declarative configuration file system](https://medium.com/storybookjs/declarative-storybook-configuration-49912f77b78)_, which are the formats used in all of Storybook's documentation and tutorials.
-> If, in the future, the Vuetify storybook plugin is updated to use the component story format(and you know how to unit test with vue and vuetify) then this project will become essentially obsolete.
+> If, in the future, the Vuetify storybook plugin is updated to use the component story format and configuration style(and you already know how to unit test with vue and vuetify) then this project will become essentially obsolete.

 > **🚨️IMPORTANT NOTE 2🚨️**
 >